johnstonskj/rust-atelier/book/src/introduction/smithy.md

 # Smithy Overview

-Smithy is effectively a framework consisting of an semantic model, a custom IDL language, a mapping to/from JSON, and a build process.
-The semantic model is therefore consistent across different representations while different representations may be used for human usage as well as machine/tool usage.
+[Smithy](https://awslabs.github.io/smithy/) is effectively a framework consisting of a semantic model, a custom IDL language, a mapping to/from JSON, and a build process.
+The semantic model is therefore consistent across different representations allowing different representations to be used for human readability as well as machine/tool usage.

+> _Smithy_ is an interface definition language and set of tools that allows developers to build clients and servers in multiple languages.
+Smithy models define a service as a collection of resources, operations, and shapes.
+A Smithy model enables API providers to generate clients and servers in various programming languages, API documentation, test automation, and example code.

 Figures in this section use a combined ER notation to denote cardinality alongside UML inheritance relationships as needed.